mgp/book-notes/ruby-on-rails-tutorial.markdown

 * Since gems with different version numbers sometimes conflict, it is often convenient to create separate gemsets, which are self-contained bundles of gems.
 * The `app` subdirectory contains all models, views, controllers, and helpers.
 * The `Gemfile` lists Gem requirements for an app, while `Gemfile.lock` is a list of gems used to ensure that all copies of the app use the same gem versions.
-* Unless you specify a versian number to the gem command in a `Gemfile`, Bundler will automatically install the latest version, which may cause minor breakage.
+* Unless you specify a version number to the gem command in a `Gemfile`, Bundler will automatically install the latest version, which may cause minor breakage.
 * The `>=` notation always performs upgrades, whereas the `~>` notation only performs upgrades to minor point releases but not to major point releases.
 * After assembling the Gemfile, install the gems by running `bundle install`.
 * Running the `rails server` command, or its shortcut `rails s`, will run a local development web server.